Benefits of Chaga Mushroom - "King of All Plants"

 Chaga, (Inonotus obliquus), is a medicinal mushroom, popular for its health benefits that can be consumed in the form of tea (simmering the chunks or powder) or via a Chaga tincture.

-Being found on birch trees in cold areas, such as Scotland, Siberia and Scandinavia, traditionally it has been used as an immunity and endurance booster, or a medication for skin and respiratory disorders.
+Being found on birch trees in cold areas, such as Siberia, Alaska, Canada, Scotland, and Scandinavia, traditionally it has been used as an immunity and endurance booster, or a medication for skin and respiratory disorders.
 So awesome.

 Given time, this mushroom (along with Reishi) is going to be one of the most famous health foods on the planet!